7 Benefits Of A Capsule Wardrobe

 Jim Kwik, a learning expert and researcher, says that human minds can only make a limited number of “good decisions” per day.
 Sure, we can throw out random decisions, but the quality of those decisions decreases over time.
 We call this decision fatigue.

-Recently, there is a great deal of valid research on decision fatigue.
+Recently, there has been a great deal of valid research on decision fatigue.
 According to an article in Medium:

 “The funny thing with decisions is that when you make them, you actually expend mental energy.
 If you make too many decisions in too short a time frame, you significantly reduce your decision-making ability.”